Mindinventory/MIStepBar/README.md

 ```
 Then run `pod install` from the Example directory.

+# Manually
+You could directly copy and add the folder `MIStepBar` which contains 'StepBar.swift' file to your project.

 ## Usage

 And then remember to `import MIStepBar` module before using it.